 When directed at a situation, it is another way to say mala onda or “bad vibes.”

-    Carnal means “brother”, either literally or as an expression between close friends.
+Carnal means “brother”, either literally or as an expression or term of endearment between close friends.

 This one means “You think you are such a big deal” and is used in the same way it’s translation would be in English.

 It may seem simple but it can go a long way to helping you sound more natural in your conversations!

 A word used to informally refer to children, like “kids” in English.

 Other words in Mexico with similar meanings include chamacco/a and morro/a.